jython/book/chapter19.rst

 .. sidebar:: Why Use Tasks Instead of Threads

-  A common practice seen in a lot of production code is the addition of threading in a haphazard fashion:
+  A common practice too often seen in production code is the addition of threading in a haphazard fashion:

    * Heterogeneous threads.
 Perhaps you have one thread that queries the database.
 And another that rebuilds an associated index.
 What happens when you need to add another query?

-   * Dependencies are managed through a variety of channels, instead of being formally structured. a rats' nest of timers and threads synchronizing
+   * Dependencies are managed through a variety of channels, instead of being formally structured.
+This can result in a rats' nest of threads synchronizing on a variety of objects, often with timers and other event sources thrown in the mix.

   It's certainly possible to make this sort of setup work.
+Just debug away.
 But using tasks, with explicit wait-on dependencies and time scheduling, makes it far simpler to build a simple, scalable system.

 Thread Safety